mijiutang/zwx1410611/comic_text_detector/generated_markdown.md

 from pathlib import Path
 from typing import List, Dict, Any, Union

-from src.utils.io_utils import imwrite, NumpyEncoder from src.utils.textblock import TextBlock
+from utils.io_utils import imwrite, NumpyEncoder from utils.textblock import TextBlock

 class DetectionResults: